kevinarne/plant_monitor/setup/README.md

 Format with username on the first line and password on the second line.
 Save and exit (ctrl-s and ctrl-x)

-Initialize the table in the database run ptdbhandler.py
+Initialize the table in the database run lightdbhandler.py

-You're all set
+You're all set.